|

 LoadLibrary().
 It works!
 But, what if there is a msvcr71.dll in the Windows

 system32 folder?
-It would be found and used first.
+It would be found and used by the Java VM first.

 Technically, we need to force the msvcr71.dll located in the Java bin